sber-sber/Simple-Lifting/readme.md

 # Lift Logger (MERN Stack)

+NOTE: I am currently rewriting the backend from NodeJS to Go (using Gin).

 A full-stack workout tracking application built with the **MERN** stack (MongoDB, Express, React, Node.js).
 This app allows users to log, view, update, and delete their workouts using a **RESTful API** backend and a dynamic **React** frontend.

 ## Key Features